K8MacEl/SEI-Game-Project/README.md

 ### Reset Button

 Lastly, there is a reset button that triggered the drawCards function as well as resets the “Guess Count” and “Matches Made” count back to zero to allow the user to play again

+### Next Steps and Future Enhancements (IceBox Items)
+A stopwatch timer to track the length of time to match the pairs and a log to track past performances of the time and number of guesses used are in the future enhancements.